 - Whitening of the skin between the toes

 - Blisters on the feet

-This condition is more common in males and occurs more often during warm weather conditions.
+This problem is also more common in males.
+It happens more often during warm weather.
 It is very rare in females.
 Symptoms of jock itch may include:

 - Red, ring-like patches in the groin area